 207 Rockwell Hall

 Education:Ph.D., Psychology, Rhodes University, 1989

 B.A., Psychology, Philosophy, U. Cape Town, 1976

 Roger Brooke was born, raised, and educated in South Africa.
 His professionally formative years were spent in the upheavals there in the 1980s.
 Since 1994 he has been Professor of Psychology at Duquesne University.
 From 1994-2007 he was Director of Training in Clinical Psychology, and was centrally involved in the development of the doctoral program and its accreditation with the American Psychological Association.
 Since 2008 he has been Director of the Military Psychological Services.
-He is a Board Certified Clinical Psychologist and an examiner for the American Board of Professional Psychology, and was on the Board of Directors of the American Academy of Clinical Psychology from 2005-2012.
+He is a Board Certified Clinical Psychologist and has been an examiner for the American Board of Professional Psychology.
+He was on the Board of Directors of the American Academy of Clinical Psychology from 2005-2012, and is on the Board of Directors of Soldier's Heart.
 He teaches graduate and undergraduate courses, supervises doctoral students, has a private practice, and is a consultant Clinical Psychologist at LifeCare Hospital, Pittsburgh.

 Brooke, R. (2012).
 An archetypal perspective for combat trauma.
 Bulletin of the American Academy of Clinical Psychology, 13(1), 2-7.

 Brooke, R. (2012).
 Notes on the phenomenology of interiority and the foundations of psychology.
 International Journal of Jungian Studies, 2012, 1-16.

 Brooke, R. (2012).
 Unusual treatment: A personal memory of helping people with PTSD in South Africa.
 The Specialist: Newsletter of the American Board of Professional Psychology, Summer 2012, 51-53.